Protocol for discharging mortgages of commercial property

 Need for change: different procedures across the city; repeated stand-offs between outgoing and incoming lender requirements; inefficiencies negotiating completion mechanics; and no Law Society-endorsed code of practice…

-If you are registered and logged in to the site, click on the link below to read the rest of the Macfarlanes briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Macfarlanes briefing.

 News from The Lawyer